-My Botanical Blend Meadow Blend Flour launched this week and so too did my new 10 Minute Sourdough book.
-It’s been a busy week, not just for me but for most people when the new school year begins.
-It is also the last week before applications for the 1 year online Diploma close.
-So this is a sit down with a cup of tea kind of feature.
-It’s a think about your everyday bread article that delves deep into the latest research and thinking about bread and how eating decent bread might just save your life… and now there is absolutely no excuse not to make it either.
+My Botanical Blend No. 2: Meadow Blend launched this week, and so too did my new book, 10 Minute Sourdough.
+It’s been a busy week – not just for me but for most people, with the new school year beginning.
+It is also the last week before applications close for our one-year online Sourdough Diploma.
+So this is a ‘sit down with a cup of tea’ kind of feature.
+It’s a ‘think about your everyday bread’ article that delves deep into the latest research and thinking about bread and how eating decent bread might just save your life… and now there is absolutely no excuse not to make it, either.

 You can thank the live microbes in sourdough starters for the bread’s uniquely delicious taste.
 But those teeming microbes don’t only create wonderful flavours.

-Sourdough’s fermentation process helps to break down the flour making it more easily digestible, and increases the bio-availability of nutrients baking the bread more nutritious.
-The fermentation process also means the bread does not require any artificial ingredients or preservatives.
-We also encourage a wide diversity of ingredients in our bakes – some of our bread recipes contain 20–30 different ingredients, some freshly milled, some as inclusions.
-The end product, also high in fibre, is then not just a source of ‘food, but an excellent source of ‘food’ for the different good bacteria in your gut.
-We always then advise to eat your sourdough with some ‘probiotic’ foods such as kimchi, sauerkraut, or any other live and fermented foodsto help supply even more good bacteria to your gut.
+Sourdough’s fermentation process helps to break down the flour, making it more easily digestible, and also increases the bio-availability of nutrients, making the bread more nutritious.
+In addition, the fermentation process means the bread does not require any artificial ingredients or preservatives.
+We encourage a wide diversity of ingredients in our bakes – some of our bread recipes contain 20–30 different ingredients, some freshly milled, some as inclusions.
+The end product, also high in fibre, is not just food for you, but an excellent source of ‘food’ for the different good bacteria in your gut.
+We always advise eating your sourdough with some ‘probiotic’ foods, such as kimchi or sauerkraut, or any other live and fermented foods to help supply even more good bacteria to your gut.

-The Covid pandemic has awoken us all to the vital importance of having a robust immune system.
-But Covid-fear has also prompted quacks and profiteers to make a host of over-hyped and dodgy claims about things we can swallow to ‘boost’ our immune defences, such as expensive brands of vitamins and minerals.
-Recently investigators in the British Medical Journal published a convincing takedown of such bogus sales claims.
+The COVID-19 pandemic has alerted us all to the vital importance of having a robust immune system.
+But COVID fear has also prompted quacks and profiteers to make a host of over-hyped and dodgy claims about things we can swallow to ‘boost’ our immune defences, such as expensive brands of vitamins and minerals.
+Recently, investigators in the British Medical Journal published a convincing takedown of such bogus sales claims.

-Even if you could really ‘boost’ your immune system’s bug-killing powers, you really wouldn’t want to.
+Even if you really could ‘boost’ your immune system’s bug-killing powers, you wouldn’t want to.

 Our bodies need to keep the immune response healthily reined back, like a guard-dog on a leash.
-Otherwise our immune defences can turn rogue and attack our bodies, causing agonising afflictions such as arthritis and inflammatory bowel disease, among other other autoimmune conditions.
+Otherwise, our immune defences can turn rogue and attack our bodies, causing agonising afflictions, such as arthritis, inflammatory bowel disease and other autoimmune conditions.
 So we need to keep our defences not only strong but also under control.
 But how?
-Scientific opinion increasingly points to one answer.
-It’s all about the bacteria living in your gut.
+Scientific opinion increasingly points to one answer: it’s all about the bacteria living in your gut.
 And that’s exactly where sourdough can work its magic.

 The Gut Factor

 There are about as many individual bacteria living inside you as there are human cells.
 They comprise around 10,000 different species, which can be both good and bad.
-Together, they carry about 1,000 times as many genes as your own.
+Together, they carry about 1,000 times as many genes as you do.
 The bacteria in your gut aren’t just sitting there, living independently.
-They play a crucial role in breaking down our food so we can absorb it.
+They play a crucial role in breaking down your food so you can absorb it.
 They also interact with our bodies and brains through chemical signals.
-Studies show that these can help or hinder our immune system’s regulation.
+Studies show that these can help or hinder the immune system’s regulation.
 Numerous reputable scientific reports agree that having a richly diverse and healthily balanced population of bacteria in our guts can support our immune-system defences’ constant fight against infection.
 To quote an international study in the journal Frontiers in Immunology in 2013: ‘The intestinal microbiota play an important role in pathogen resistance, both by direct interaction with pathogenic bacteria and by influencing the immune system.’

-Conversely, gut-bacteria populations that are low in diversity and high in infectious bugs that produce toxic substances are strongly associated with immune-related diseases such as asthma, inflammatory bowel disease and Type 2 diabetes.
-One particular danger of having high levels of toxin-producing bacteria in our gut is that they can weaken the stomach’s walls, allowing toxic substances to leak into our bloodstream.
-This in turn causes chronic inflammation throughout the body, which then continually damages our cells as well as organs such as the heart.
+Conversely, gut-bacteria populations that are low in diversity and high in infectious bugs that produce toxic substances are strongly associated with immune-related diseases such as asthma, inflammatory bowel disease and type 2 diabetes.
+One particular danger of having high levels of toxin-producing bacteria in the gut is that they can weaken the stomach’s walls, allowing toxic substances to leak into the bloodstream.
+This, in turn, causes chronic inflammation throughout the body, which then continually damages our cells, as well as organs such as the heart.
 Fermented sourdough may help us to prevent all of this, according to an important new study by investigators at the Stanford University Prevention Research Centre in California.

 Sliced White Death

-I recently read these words on an artisan T-shirt and I have to concur; when you contrast the understanding of sourdough against the known effects of eating white bread, among other highly processed modern foodstuffs, the science clearly shows that sliced white bread is one of the worst things you can consume for your microbiome – and thus your immune system – and yet this kind of bread is one of mainstays of the modern highly-processed Western diet: industrialised fat, sugar, salt, and very low fibre bread.
-In June 2021, for example researchers at Washington University School of Medicine warned in the journal Cell Host & Microbe:
+I recently read these words on an artisan T-shirt and I have to concur; when you contrast the understanding of sourdough against the known effects of eating white bread, among other highly processed modern foodstuffs, the science clearly shows that sliced white bread is one of the worst things you can consume for your microbiome – and thus your immune system.
+And yet, this kind of bread is one of mainstays of the modern highly processed Western diet, which comprises industrialised fat, sugar, salt, and very low-fibre bread.
+In June 2021, for example, researchers at Washington University School of Medicine warned in the journal Cell Host & Microbe:

 ‘Our research showed that long-term consumption of a Western-style diet high in fat and sugar impairs the function of immune cells in the gut in ways that could promote inflammatory bowel disease or increase the risk of intestinal infections.’

 That’s just part of the damage.
-Tim Spector, the professor of genetic epidemiology at Kings College, who has recently been in the vanguard of the UK’s defence against Covid-19, has tested out the harm a highly processed diet does to our gut bacteria, by using his 22-year-old son, Tom as a guinea pig.
-For ten days, Tom, a student, went on a diet exclusively of Chicken McNuggets and Big Macs, washed down with McFlurry ice cream desserts and regular Cokes.
+Tim Spector, the professor of genetic epidemiology at King’s College, who has recently been in the vanguard of the UK’s defence against COVID-19, has tested out the harm a highly processed diet does to our gut bacteria, using his 22-year-old son, Tom as a guinea pig.
+For ten days, Tom, a student, went on a diet made up exclusively of Chicken McNuggets and Big Macs, washed down with McFlurry ice cream desserts and regular Cokes.
 When Tom was only three days into the experiment, tests on his gut bacteria showed that 40 per cent of the bugs had already died.
 Imagine the devastation.
 Worse still, the bacteria that remained in Tom’s gut showed a worrying profile.
 Levels of health-promoting species had plummeted, while dangerous bacteria had thrived.
-In particular he had significantly raised levels of bacteria associated with immune-system inflammation.
+In particular, he had significantly raised levels of bacteria associated with immune-system inflammation.
 Professor Spector found that several rare bacteria species flourished on the diet, including one called Lautropia.
 This, he explains, is ‘usually only noticed in immune-deficient patients’.
-Tom’s mix of gut bugs was still unhealthy a week later but, thankfully, slowly began to return to normal after he began eating properly again.
-‘Eating fermented foods seems important in this,’ says professor Spector.
+Tom’s mix of gut bugs was still unhealthy a week after the experiment ended, but, thankfully, slowly began to return to normal once he began eating properly again.
+‘Eating fermented foods seems important in this,’ says Professor Spector.
 All the available research supports Spector’s belief.
 Science is really only beginning to find out how important sourdough can be for supporting your body’s vital defences.
 But already we’ve got ample evidence to make a convincing case.